 Facebook is a popular network for reviews.
 Customers will be sharing their experiences on your page, both the good and the bad.
 You need to respond to these; otherwise, your brand’s reputation could be in trouble.

-One of the biggest mistakes small businesses make here is responding to negative reviews emotionally, usually in anger.
+One of the biggest and most common Facebook marketing mistakes small businesses make here is responding to negative reviews emotionally, usually in anger.
 A simple Google search for any variation of “Facebook brand fails” will bring you plenty of examples to help identify what not to do.

 Negative reviews can be hard to hear.
 However, as long as you’re not being trolled, they indicate a problem somewhere in your business.
 For every one customer who complains about 26 others have remained silent.
 So, pay attention to your negative reviews, and respond to them.